 In the summer of 2011, PEPY’s board and its managers participated in a retreat to consider the future of the organization and how best to approach a transition towards localization.
 Together, they decided to scale programs back and prioritize the areas where they could be most effective: youth development.
 The team focused efforts at the high school level to work on decreasing the number of drops out and increasing the number of students moving onto higher education in Kralanh District.
 The Child to Child program was phased out and staff size was decreased to 30.
 The PEPY office in Kralanh was closed and the headquarters moved to Siem Reap.

-The team piloted the Dream Management Program and the Scholarship Program for high school students.
+The team piloted the Dream Management Program with the Scholarship Program for high school students.
 In Dream classes, students are given an elective course in goal setting and career preparation to continue their studies beyond high school.

-The scholarship program quickly expanded to 20 students from Kralanh District and the Dream Program was formally started.
+The Scholarship Program quickly expanded to 20 students from Kralanh District and the Dream Program was formally started.
 In 2012, the National Employment Agency in Cambodia conducted a survey with businesses in Siem Reap to identify issues within the labor market.
 They found that there was a chronic skills shortage in high school and university graduates in English language, technology, and soft skills.